Walking for Weight Loss Plan – Introduction

 When done right, walking for weight loss will not only reduce your weight, but it will burn the most dangerous fat in your body, visceral fat.

-Visceral fat is the deep belly fat that surrounds vital organs like your kidney and liver and causes inflammation to your body and even narrowing of your blood vessels.
+Visceral fat is the deep belly fat that surrounds vital organs like your kidney and liver and causes inflammation in your body and even narrowing of your blood vessels.

 It is linked to high blood pressure, cardiovascular disease, high cholesterol, Alzheimer’s disease, stroke, and type 2 diabetes.